+'''

-[> solve(%, x);
+\lceil > solve(%, x);

+'''

-We see from these examples that the equal sign (=) in mathematics can have different meanings, and that the equal sign in a mathematical formula could be translated in a Maple command into either the Maple equal sign (=) or the Maple assignment operator (:=).
+We see from these examples that the equal sign (=) in mathematics can have at least two different meanings.
+Maple chooses to have two different symbols for these two different meanings.
+The equal sign in a mathematical formula can be translated in a Maple command into either the Maple assignment operator (:=) or the Maple equal sign (=).
 We know that the assignment operator in Maple gives a value to a variable.
 What does an equal sign do in Maple?

-In the following Maple command, what role does the equal sign play?
+Exercise: In the following Maple command, what role does the equal sign play?